themogulAP/ArchipelagoCM/worlds/commandmission/docs/en_Mega Man X Command Mission Instructions.md

 # Mega Man X Command Mission

+## WARNING:
+You must open and connect the Mega Man X Command Mission client (MMXCM Client) to your Archipelago Server first.
+Do this before opening Dolphin and the patched ISO each time you wish to play.
+This will prevent numerous bugs from taking place.

 ## Where is the settings page?

 The [player settings page for this game](../player-settings) contains all the options you need to configure and export a